Andonome/stories/rules.md

 - Wane: Remove X FP from target.
     * Detailed: Gain X rolls with a -1 Bonus, applied to a particular Skill.
     * Duplicated: X^2 targets.
-- Warp: Target gains +X monster encounters, 1 per interval (useless unless made durable).
+- Warp: Target gains +X monster encounters, 1 per interval.
     * Detailed: Particular meetings on the road destined.
     * Duplicated: X^2 targets.
+- Witness: Caster knows if the target has FP, or not.
+    * Detailed:
+    * Duplicated:
 ## Earth
 - Wax: harden sand, earth, or the rest into a solid form.
 Total Weight equal to X^3.
     * Detailed: Shape into statue.